Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

-Solve GitLab Private NPM Registry configuration issues, including .npmrc logic, multi-package management, and 404 troubleshooting.
-Provides best practices for unified registry.
+Solve GitLab Private NPM Registry configuration challenges, including .npmrc logic, multi-package management, and 404 error troubleshooting, with best practices for a unified Registry.

-Why do you still get 404 Not Found even after setting the Token?
+Why does it still show 404 Not Found even though the Token is set?

-When the company has multiple teams and multiple packages (e.g., @frontend, @backend), how do you gracefully manage .npmrc?
+When a company has multiple teams and multiple packages (e.g., @frontend, @backend), how can you elegantly manage .npmrc?

 To understand .npmrc, you first need to understand how it works.

-Simply put, its core logic is just two things: Scope Mapping and Authentication.
+Simply put, its core logic boils down to two things: Scope Mapping and Authentication.

 1. Scope Mapping

-This tells npm: When you see a package starting with @company, don’t go to the official npmjs.org, go to our specified GitLab Registry.
+This tells npm: When you see a package starting with @company, don’t look for it on the official npmjs.org, but go to our specified GitLab Registry.

 @company:registry=https://gitlab.com/api/v4/groups/100/-/packages/npm/